ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

 designed for human editing and flexibility.
 See the `TOML documentation <https://toml.io/en/>`_ for information about the syntax.

+Any other files which might be present in the zipfile are ignored.
+(Future versions of Otter might define a meaning for them.)

 Character set and case-sensitivity
 ``````````````````````````````````